MBlogs/mcts-hanabi/README.md

 Code source: https://github.com/MBlogs/mcts-hanabi

+### Summary
-This project implements an Redterminising Information Set Monte Carlo Tree Search agent into the hanabi\_learning\_environment research platform for Hanabi experiments developed by Google Deep Mind available at: https://github.com/deepmind/hanabi-learning-environment.
+This project implements an Redeterminising Information Set Monte Carlo Tree Search agent into the hanabi\_learning\_environment research platform for Hanabi experiments developed by Google Deep Mind: https://github.com/deepmind/hanabi-learning-environment.

+- The Agent determinises on each rollout to fill in unknown information in a way consistent with the hints it is told
+- Nodes are information sets, collection of possible states
-New moves 'Return' and 'DealSpecific' were added to the underlying C++ framework to allow direct state manipulation (swapping cards in and out).
-Observation encoding and different Hanabi variations are not supported.
+- New moves 'Return' and 'DealSpecific' were added to the underlying C++ framework to allow direct state manipulation (swapping cards in and out)
+- Observation encoding and different Hanabi variations are not supported.

 ![](mcts.gif)

+### Paper
+MSc project paper and viva can be found in /paper

-### Getting started
+### Install
 Instructions for installing into a new linux environment:
 ```
 sudo apt-get install g++            # if you don't already have a CXX compiler